MeteoSwiss/meteodata-lab/docs/contributing.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file a `GitHub issues <https://github.com/MeteoSwiss/meteodata-lab/issues>`_.
+The best way to send feedback is to file a `GitHub issues`_.

 If you are proposing a feature,